Hi, I'm Thomas Sutherland,

 a professional drummer and drum teacher at Glasgow Drum Lessons.

-I am and have been very active in the Glasgow scene for over 8 years From tiny pub’s with no one in them to massive 7000 capacity venues, I have played hundreds and all kinds of shows.
+I have been a professional drummer for over 9 years and am an active player in the Glasgow music scene.
+From tiny pubs to massive venues for thousands of people, I have played hundreds of gigs and performed in all kinds of shows.

-I started studying music when I was 22 at Jewel & Esk Valley College in Edinburgh.
-I then went on to get my BA with Honours at the Brighton Institute of Modern Music.
-I didn’t take my first ever private drum lesson until I was 28.
+In my early twenties, I studied music at Jewel & Esk Valley College in Edinburgh and moved on to get my BA with Honours at the Brighton Institute of Modern Music.
+And yet, I didn’t take my first-ever private drum lesson until I was 28!

-In my career so far, I have been extremely lucky to have supported the Proclaimers, Pokey LaFarge and Sturgil Simpson on tours.
-I even played live with Sturgil during Celtic Connections back in 2015.
-In addition, I have played on the radio and TV for the BBC at the Quay sessions.
+Over the years, I have been extremely fortunate to have supported world-class bands and musicians on tour, such as the Proclaimers, Pokey LaFarge and Sturgill Simpson.
+In 2015, I even performed live with Sturgill Simpson at Celtic Connections in Glasgow.
+I have also played on the radio and TV for the BBC at the Quay sessions.

-I am currently studying with Louie Palmer, Rich Kass and Graham Costello.
-I believe as a professional drummer it is extremely important to still take lessons from others that inspire you.
-It helps you to keep pushing yourself to be a better learner, player and teacher.
+I strongly believe that as a professional drummer it is extremely important to keep taking lessons and gain inspiration from others.
+It helps me to keep pushing myself to be a better learner, player and teacher.